pchinjr/doc-tales/docs/technical/demo-implementation.md

   - **Visualizer**: Visual boards with spatial organization
   - **Analyst**: Detailed metadata view with logical hierarchies

-### 4. Relationship Discovery
+### 4. Project Management Enhancement

-- System highlights previously hidden connections between communications
+- System demonstrates how the archetype-specific view makes managing multiple projects easier
-- "Aha moment" reveals a significant insight based on cross-channel analysis
+- Shows how information that was previously scattered is now organized according to the user's cognitive style
-- User can explore the relationship graph interactively
+- Highlights how the same information looks different but more accessible in the personalized view

 ### 5. Comparative View